leothesouthafrican/cifo_ga/README.md

 In order to run the program and generate the results as an excel file, run python snake_main.py after haing updated the game parameters in the same file.

-This project was carried out as part of the Computational Intelligence for Optimisation Masters Course at Nova IMS
+This project was carried out as part of the Computational Intelligence for Optimisation Masters Course at Nova IMS.